 Price: ~ USD $25 to $75

-Note that many bluetooth speaker models, like this one, are marketed as “waterproof” but they are only water resistant and cannot be partially or fully submerged in water.
+Note that many Bluetooth speaker models, like this one, are oftened marketed as “waterproof” but they are only water-resistant and cannot be partially or fully submerged in water.
 Most are not waterproof.

 Looking for a gift for a dog lover?
 Consider getting a dog travel bag that includes all the space pet owners need to store all their pet’s dog food, toys, and accessories.
 The bag is perfect for long trips to the park, traveling, and for dropping off the dog at the dog sitter or kennel.

-This dog travel bag comes with easy-pour waterproof food cases, collapsible silicone food bowls, placemat, water bottle pouch, and storage for toys and leashes.
+This dog travel bag comes with insulated food cases, collapsible silicone food bowls, water bottle pouch, and storage for toys and leashes.
 It is also TSA compliant so it can be taken onto a plane.
 You can see many more pet bags here.

 Although most are designed for dogs, these bag can also be used for those traveling with cats, rabbits, or pet pigs.